jimdavis1/Viral_Annotation/README.md

 ## General notes on the curation and development of PSSMs
 ### Paramyxoviridae

 I have recently updated the way transcript-edited features are called by adding `get_transcript_edited_features.pl`.
-This is up-to-date and evaluated for the glycoproteins of Ebola, but I need to go back and update the phosphoproteins in the paramyxos.
-They are currently called by splicing two ORFS, which turned out to be problematic in a few cases. <br>
+This is up-to-date and evaluated for the glycoproteins of Ebola, and most of the phosphoproteins in the paramyxos.
+They were currently called by splicing two BLAST HSPs, which turned out to be problematic in a few cases. <br>

-I may also go back and add the phospoprotein to the quality checker.<br>
+### Respirovirus
+Note that in the respiroviruses, there is a nomenclature discrepancy regarding whether the third phosphoprotein (+2 G) is called W or D.  Currently these are all called W by the system and I have not enountered a compelling reason (other than the historical naming) to maintain the distinction between W and D.

 ### Tospoviridae:
 I was unable to find any acceptable publications that unambiguously define the coordinates of Gn and Gc.<br>